What is the purpose of this article?

 Rheonics sensors don’t need the use of a factory designed housing for operation, but the sensor can be ordered to retrofit the standard VAF housing if this housing is to be reused..

 See Figure 5 as an example.
 The Rheonics SRV viscometer can be ordered to replace a VAF probe and use the existing housing.
-Depending on the housing size and fluid type, the selected SRV probe may be a short probe with custom connection (SRV-HS-X2) or a slimline long insertion probe with custom connection (SRV-X6).
+Depending on the housing size and fluid type, the required SRV probe for VAF retrofit is a short probe with custom threaded connection (SRV-X1-XXX).
+For specific cases, where long insertion is required, -a slimline long insertion probe with custom connection (SRV-X6) can be used.

 Figure 5: Rheonics SRV viscometer retrofit for VAF ViscoSense - mm [in].
 Download drawing.